micmejia/bible-dump/NKJV/Nehemiah/Neh 4.md

 And it happened, when our enemies heard that it was known to us, and _that_ God had brought their plot to nothing, that all of us returned to the wall, everyone to his work.

 ###### 16
-So it was, from that time on, _that_ half of my servants worked at construction, while the other half held the spears, the shields, the bows, and _wore_ armor; and the leaders [^b]_were_ behind all the house of Judah.
+So it was, from that time on, _that_ half of my servants worked at construction, while the other half held the spears, the shields, the bows, and _wore_ armor; and the leaders _were_ behind all the house of Judah.

 ###### 17
 Those who built on the wall, and those who carried burdens, loaded themselves so that with one hand they worked at construction, and with the other held a weapon.